 Each year in the United States there are approximately 1.7 million people who sustain a traumatic brain injury, according to a study by the Centers for Disease Control and Prevention (CDC).
 The leading cause of both death and disability in the U.S. is traumatic brain injury sustained after an auto accident.
 A number of different head injuries can lead to traumatic brain damage, thus changing the accident victim’s life indefinitely.

-Approximately 5.3 million Americans are currently living with some kind of long-term disability due to an accident which caused a traumatic brain injury.
-Head injuries are most often caused by motor vehicle collisions, falls, and high impact of some kind.
-While the severity of head injuries ranges dependent upon the strength of impact as well as a number of influencing factors, any damage to the head can truly affect a person’s ability to perform the most simply daily functions.
+Approximately 5.3 million Americans are currently living with some kind of long-term disability due to an accident, which caused a traumatic brain injury.
+Head injuries are most often caused by motor vehicle collisions, falls and high impact of some kind.
+While the severity of head injuries ranges dependent upon the strength of impact as well as a number of influencing factors, any damage to the head can truly affect a person’s ability to perform the most simple daily functions.

-To learn more from our Connecticut personal injury attorneys, complete a Free Case Review today.
+To learn more from our Connecticut personal injury attorneys, complete a Free Case Evaluation today.

 Head injuries range vastly in both severity of injury and the impact that the damage will have on the future functionality of the brain.
 Concussions are the most commonly seen traumatic brain injuries.
 These head injuries are usually linked to the shaking of the brain, which is why football players often suffer from concussions after a hard blow to the head.
 Head injuries are generally referred to as either open or closed.
 Closed head injuries involve an impact to the head that does not crack the skull, whereas open head injuries involve some sort of penetration.

 The following are the most commonly seen types of head injuries: